Skip to content

 Advocacy

-The Chamber is the voice of the business community, working to remove barriers to business progress and promoting opportunity for business success.
+The chamber is the business community's voice, working to eliminate barriers to progress and promote opportunities for success.

 Diversity

-The Chamber welcomes and nurtures a diverse membership from all political, ethnic, religious and cultural backgrounds.
-We serve as a forum where businesspeople from these various backgrounds can come together and work on real solutions for the betterment of the businesses and the community they serve.
+The chamber embraces and nurtures a diverse membership from all political, ethnic, religious, and cultural backgrounds.
+We provide a forum where business professionals from various backgrounds can collaborate and develop real solutions to improve their businesses and the communities they serve.

 About the Chamber